 Amanda is a persuasive and confident advocate, highly praised for her practical and commercial approach, for her client care skills and for the clarity of her arguments and written work.
 She has for many years been recommended by the major independent legal directories as a leading barrister for IP and Media and Entertainment, for instance as ‘something of a guru when it comes to trade mark law’, as ‘client friendly and wonderful on her feet,’ as ‘superb on paperwork and well-liked by all the judges’ and as ‘an absolutely outstanding senior junior with a fantastic capacity for assimilating information.
 She cuts to the chase and is a real pleasure to work with.’

-Amanda is the author with Andrew Norris of ‘A Practical Guide to Trade Mark Law.’
-The 5th edition of this popular textbook was published by OUP in March 2014.
+Amanda is the author with Andrew Norris QC of ‘A Practical Guide to Trade Mark Law’ 5th edition, OUP.

 Whilst remaining in full-time practice at the Bar, Amanda is a Recorder and has been appointed under s 9 of the Senior Courts Act to sit part-time as a Deputy Enterprise Judge of the Intellectual Property Enterprise Court.
 Amanda is also an Appointed Person under the Trade Marks Act 1994, hearing appeals from the UKIPO.